 GINGERBREAD HOUSE DAY

 A favorite food of an Armenian monk, Gregory of Nicopolis, brought gingerbread to Europe around 992 AD and taught French Christians to bake it.
-Gingerbread was often used in religious ceremonies and was baked to be sturdy as it was often molded into images of saints.
+Since gingerbread was often used in religious ceremonies, monks baked to be sturdy to molded into images of saints.

-We can thank the Brothers’ Grimm for the idea of a gingerbread house through their tale of Hansel and Gretel.
-It didn’t take long for the German gingerbread guilds to pick up the idea and put it to a more festive use making snowy cottages made from the spicy-sweet treat.
+We can thank the Brothers’ Grimm for a gingerbread house, though.
+Through their tale of Hansel and Gretel, they introduce an evil witch who lives in a house made of gingerbread.
+It didn’t take long for the German gingerbread guilds to pick up the idea.
+Soon, they put gingerbread houses to a more festive use making snowy cottages made from the spicy-sweet treat.

 Gather the family together, bake up some gingerbread and start building and decorating your very own gingerbread house.
 Give the recipe below a try.

 National Day Calendar® continues researching the origins of this cookie engineering day.